 Hushmail: Hushmail offers encrypted, private email tailored to enterprise use for healthcare and legal professionals.
-It began providing secure webmail solutions in 1999, so it’s an established player in the field.
+It began providing secure webmail solutions in 1999, so it’s one of the longest running encrypted email services.
 Users can choose to send emails in encrypted or unencrypted form.
 For emails sent to other Hushmail users, they will be encrypted by default.
 Non-users can view emails on a secure webpage.

 Cost: $49.98 per year